9 Real Estate Investing Platforms For Non-Accredited Investors

 Summary

 Real estate can make an excellent addition to your investment portfolio, and you don’t have to be an accredited investor.
-However, it’s no surprise that many of us simply aren’t in a position to go out and buy a rental property.
+However, it’s no surprise that many of us aren’t able to go out and buy a rental property.

 Luckily, real estate crowdfunding sites for non-accredited investors make it easier to invest in properties, giving you partial ownership of a tangible asset while still providing a passive investing experience like stocks and bonds.